Careers in Vaccine Research

 Government vaccine development research jobs are also funded by the federal budget.
 The U.S. Army Medical Research Institute of Infectious Diseases works to develop vaccines “to protect our military service members from biological threats.”
 Within the NIH, the National Institute of Allergy and Infectious Diseases (NIAID) supports and conducts basic and applied research to develop new vaccines.

-The U.S. government’s Food and Drug Administration (FDA) oversees all clinical trials assessing the safety and efficacy of vaccines; they have a staff of scientists and doctors that evaluates potential vaccines and approves and monitors the clinical studies.
+The U.S. government’s Food and Drug Administration (FDA) oversees all clinical trials assessing the safety and efficacy of vaccines; they have a staff of scientists and doctors that evaluates potential vaccines, approves, and monitors the clinical studies.
 These positions usually require advanced degrees.

-Not-for-profit vaccine development is conducted by organizations such as Global Vaccines, which works in collaboration with the Carolina Vaccine Institute at the University of North Carolina.
-Founded in 2002, its mission is to develop vaccines for diseases prevalent in developing countries.
-Other organizations such as Gavi and The World Health Organization (WHO) are focused on getting vaccines around the world to the people who need them.
-A large collection of vaccine-related jobs are available in these agencies, and they may range from laboratory research jobs to jobs in public policy and communications.
+Not-for-profit vaccine development is conducted by organizations such as Gavi and The World Health Organization (WHO) are focused on getting vaccines around the world to the people who need them.
+A large collection of vaccine-related jobs is available in these agencies, and they may range from laboratory research jobs to jobs in public policy and communications.

 Basic Science Research